injeti-manohar/AZ-104/Module8.md

 - So customers get best experience
 - Most of these updates are performed without any impact upon your Virtual Machines or Cloud Services.

+> To prevent from data centre level failures we have --

+### Availability Sets
+- prevents your application from data centre level failures
+- Azure ensures that the VMs you place within an Availability Set run across multiple physical servers, compute racks, storage units, and network switches.
+If a hardware or Azure software failure occurs, only a subset of your VMs are impacted.
+Your application stays up and continues to be available to your customers.

+> So how you ensure uptime

+- by deploying more than 1 VM across Availability Zones
+- VM CAN ONLY BE ADDED IN A AVAILABLITY ZONE AT TIME OF CREATION....
+NOT AFTER THAT